This blog may contain affiliate links. Read our disclosure policy for more info.

-The cost for a private helicopter for 3 is $940 NZD.
+The cost for a private helicopter for up to 6 is $1875 NZD.
 Make sure to pack your camera to capture all of the breathtaking views during your flight!

 Brave thrill-seekers searching for a bold adventure can book a skydiving tour over Nelson’s stunning landscape.

 Talk about an adrenaline rush – this tandem skydiving experience will have you flying high above South Island before some epic free-falling fun.
-You’ll fly to an altitude of your choice from 9,000 to 20,000 feet before leaping from the plane with your experienced instructor, allowing you to take in the incredible views of New Zealand’s famous scenery.
+You’ll fly to an altitude of 18000 before leaping from the plane with your experienced instructor, allowing you to take in the incredible views of New Zealand’s famous scenery.